alexkasko/openjdk-unofficial-builds/README.md

 ###OpenJDK6 fonts on Linux

 On Linux default OpenJDK6 fonts on Swing forms may be ugly.
 To change default fonts you may go to `jre/lib` directory and copy `fontconfig.<DistroName>.properties.src` to `fontconfig.properties` and adjust it as you like.
 More info about fontconfig - [link](http://docs.oracle.com/javase/6/docs/technotes/guides/intl/fontconfig.html).

+###Malware threats

+All builds are checked with antivirus software before publishing.
+I also recommend building them yourself.

 Build Process (manual builds)
 -----------------------------